 Economic viability of the scallop fleet

-Fauster informed the meeting that, in his belief, the economic viability of the scallop sector was being challenged.
+Foster informed the meeting that, in his belief, the economic viability of the scallop sector was being challenged.
 The price at which the industry is selling the product is unsustainable with several vessels and companies on the brink of financial failure.
 He did not know the answer to the problem but suggested something had to change.

-Julia from the southwest PO is having similar problems with her members, who are receiving prices as low from £10.50 per kilo through to £14.50.
+Juliette from the southwest PO is having similar problems with her members, who are receiving prices as low from £10.50 per kilo through to £14.50.
 Vessels cannot operate viably at the lower level.
-Fauster highlighted the cost of production at Seafood Ecosse, which clearly showed a loss-making situation; he suggested this would be like most other companies.
+Foster highlighted the cost of production at Seafood Ecosse, which clearly showed a loss-making situation; he suggested this would be like most other companies.

 It was suggested that part of the problem was those operating out of smaller less certified units, such as containers and sheds, that had lower costs as a result.
 There was a concern of an expose with these firms regarding health and hygiene that would bring the whole sector down.
 Speaking to one of the EHOs in Aberdeenshire, they said, essentially, that scallop processing is not high enough risk, and that they do not have enough workers, so we target the high-risk places—kebabs shops and other restaurants.